weiserlab/embeddefsoftware/seminar.md

 Sooriya Patabandige Pramuka Medaranga | Exploring and Characterizing Large Language Models For Embedded System Development and Debugging - Arxiv]

+Chinthalapani Rajashekar Reddy | "Nebula: A Privacy-First Platform for Data Backhaul" and "TagAlong: Free, Wide-Area Data-Muling and Services"]

 ## Suggested List of Papers

 You are welcome to also select papers outside the mentioned list.